Ferix8475/LoL/README.md

     ```sh
     cd LoL
     ```
-3. Create a virtual environment
+3. Install the dependencies
     ```sh
-    python -m venv venv
-    ```
-4. Activate the virtual environment

-    - On Windows:
-        ```sh
-        venv\Scripts\activate
-        ```
-    - On macOS/Linux:
-        ```sh
-        source venv/bin/activate
-        ```
-5. Install the dependencies
-    ```sh
     pip install -r requirements.txt
     ```

-6. Run the setup file, and enter your Riot API Key and Riot ID.
+4. Run the setup file, and enter your Riot API Key and Riot ID.
 See [here](https://developer.riotgames.com/docs/portal) to see how to get an API Key.
 Note that this might take a while due to API Rate Limits.
 Also note that Development API Keys only last 24hrs, so you will have to refresh it every time you run this command.

     ```sh
     python setup.py
     ```

-7. Run the application
+5. Run the application
     ```sh
     flask run
     ```